6arek212/OOP-Elevator-Scheduling-Python/Readme.md

 ## Project Overview
 Giving a Bulding with elevators and a set of calls , the program needs to allocate the calls to the elevator in a way that minimize the waiting time

+### What is needed
+- allocate calls algorithm
+- elevator movement
+- elevator data structure
+- use json files
+- main function to spin the program

 </br>